New Objectivity: Literature

 The primary characteristic of New Objective literature was its political perspective on reality.
-It renders dystopias, in a non-sentimental, emotionless reporting style, with precision of detail and veneration for "the fact".
-The works were seen to provide a rejection to humanism, a refusal to play the game of art as utopia, a negation of art as escapism, and a palpable cynicism about humanity.
+It renders dystopias in a non-sentimental, emotionless reporting style, with precise detail and veneration for "the fact".
+The works were seen as rejecting humanism, refusing to play the game of art as utopia, negating art as escapism, and expressing palpable cynicism about humanity.
 Authors associated with New Objectivity literature included Alfred Döblin, Hans Fallada, Irmgard Keun, Erich Kästner, and, in Afrikaans literature, Abraham Jonker, the father of poet Ingrid Jonker.

 Theater

-Bertolt Brecht, from his opposition to the focus on the individual in expressionist art, began a collaborative method to play production, starting with his Man Equals Man project.
-This approach to theater-craft began to be known as "Brechtian" and the collective of writers and actors who he worked with are known as the "Brechtian collective".
+Bertolt Brecht, in opposition to the focus on the individual in expressionist art, developed a collaborative method for play production, starting with his Man Equals Man project.
+This approach to theater-craft began to be known as "Brechtian," and the collective of writers and actors with whom he worked is known as the "Brechtian collective".

 Music

 New Objectivity in music, as in the visual arts, rejected the sentimentality of late Romanticism and the emotional agitation of expressionism.
 Composer Paul Hindemith may be considered both a New Objectivist and an expressionist, depending on the composition, throughout the 1920s; for example, his wind quintet Kleine Kammermusik Op.
-24 No. 2 (1922) was designed as Gebrauchsmusik; one may compare his operas Sancta Susanna (part of an expressionist trilogy) and Neues vom Tage (a parody of modern life).
+24, No. 2 (1922) was designed as Gebrauchsmusik; one may compare his operas Sancta Susanna (part of an expressionist trilogy) and Neues vom Tage (a parody of modern life).
 His music typically harkens back to baroque models and makes use of traditional forms and stable polyphonic structures, together with modern dissonance and jazz-inflected rhythms.
 Ernst Toch and Kurt Weill also composed New Objectivist music during the 1920s.
-Though known late in life for his austere interpretations of the classics, in earlier years, conductor Otto Klemperer was the most prominent to ally himself with this movement.
+Though known late in life for his austere interpretations of the classics, conductor Otto Klemperer was, in earlier years, the most prominent to ally himself with this movement.

 Legacy

 The New Objectivity movement is usually considered to have ended with the Weimar Republic when the National Socialists under Adolf Hitler seized power in January 1933.
 The Nazi authorities condemned much of the work of the New Objectivity as "degenerate art", so that works were seized and destroyed and many artists were forbidden to exhibit.
 A few, including Karl Hubbuch, Adolf Uzarski, and Otto Nagel, were among the artists entirely forbidden to paint.
-While some of the major figures of the movement went into exile, they did not carry on painting in the same manner.
-George Grosz emigrated to America and adopted a romantic style, and Max Beckmann's work by the time he left Germany in 1937 was, by Franz Roh's definitions, expressionism.
+While some of the movement's major figures went into exile, they did not continue painting in the same manner.
+George Grosz emigrated to America and adopted a romantic style, and by the time Max Beckmann left Germany in 1937, his work was, by Franz Roh's definition, Expressionism.

-The influence of New Objectivity outside of Germany can be seen in the work of artists like Balthus, Salvador Dalí (in such early works as his Portrait of Luis Buñuel of 1924), Auguste Herbin, Maruja Mallo, Cagnaccio di San Pietro, Grant Wood, Adamson-Eric, and Juhan Muks.
+The influence of New Objectivity outside Germany can be seen in the work of artists like Balthus, Salvador Dalí (in such early works as his Portrait of Luis Buñuel of 1924), Auguste Herbin, Maruja Mallo, Cagnaccio di San Pietro, Grant Wood, Adamson-Eric, and Juhan Muks.